Use Cases By Role

 participantAlise.domains.connect_multi("AliceDomainName", Seq(sequencer1, sequencer2))

-A distributed application provider expands the use of their application by allowing more participant nodes to join their domain.
-A sequencer node is the gateway to the domain for all participant nodes.
+A distributed application provider expands the use of their application by allowing more participant nodes to join their sync domain.
+A sequencer node is the gateway to the sync domain for all participant nodes.
 It follows that the policy on when to add a new sequencer is important and must be clearly defined.

-As shown below, a domain may start with a sequencer node and then add more sequencer nodes as required.
+As shown below, a sync domain may start with a sequencer node and then add more sequencer nodes as required.

 ../../../../_images/use-cases-5.png